Na Mara Bothy

 Overview

 Meaning ‘of the sea’, Na Mara Bothy offers the most idyllic piece of paradise, combining country and coast.
-Winding along private lanes, you’ll find this magical dog-friendly hideaway perched amongst patchwork fields where sheep gently graze.
+Winding along private lanes, followed by a 5-minute walk over the hill from your parking, you’ll find this magical dog-friendly hideaway perched amongst patchwork fields where sheep gently graze.
 Overlooking your private beach with islands peppering the sea and a backdrop of towering mountains in every direction, soak up your secluded setting from the wood-fired bath under a leafy canopy and cook a feast over the fire pit as the sun sets and paints the ocean hues of lilac and gold.
 As night falls, turn your gaze to the vast, twinkling skies for the most magical stargazing before curling up next to the wood burner inside your cosy hideaway.

 Step Inside